milochapman/assignment5-llm-posttraining/README.md

 If any issues occur when running the API or Docker image, please ensure that Python 3.11+ and Docker Desktop are up to date.

 ---

-## Submission Ready

-This repository is ready for evaluation and meets all technical and theoretical requirements for Assignment 5.